zhuxinyu2468/places/geographies/README.md

 * *region* - The string that should be used when populating data in the [global places](http://www.factual.com/data/t/places) table.
 This is generally the locally used name for the country.
 These names will generally be in the local alphabet, not transliterated.
 * *name_en* - (optional) English name for the country.
 This field will be absent if an English name is not available, or if it is idential to *region*.

-*NOTE:* There was an encoding mistake generating these due to a driver bug.
-Korea was hand modified.
-We'll have the rest of the our supported countries fixed ASAP.

 <br/>

 **[addressComponentDensity.json](https://github.com/Factual/places/blob/master/geographies/addressComponentDensity.json)**